-Security The 2010A Bonds are limited obligations of the Authority payable primarily from the funds anticipated to be appropriated from time to time for such purpose by the General Assembly and are not a debt, or a pledge of the faith and credit, of the Commonwealth.
-Neither the faith and credit nor the taxing power of the Commonwealth or any political subdivision thereof is pledged to the payment of the principal of, premium, if any, or interest on the 2010A Bonds.
+Security The 2010B Bonds are limited obligations of the Authority payable primarily from the funds anticipated to be appropriated from time to time for such purpose by the General Assembly and are not a debt, or a pledge of the faith and credit, of the Commonwealth.
+Neither the faith and credit nor the taxing power of the Commonwealth or any political subdivision thereof is pledged to the payment of the principal of, premium, if any, or interest on the 2010B Bonds.

-Redemption See the inside front cover page and "THE 2010A BONDS - Redemption Provisions" herein.
+Redemption See the inside front cover page and "THE 2010B BONDS - Redemption Provisions" herein.

-Issued Pursuant to Master Indenture of Trust dated as of December 1, 1996, as amended, and as supplemented by the Twenty-Third education in the Commonwealth of Virginia and (ii) pay the costs of issuing the 2010A Bonds.
+Issued Pursuant to Master Indenture of Trust dated as of December 1, 1996, as amended, and as supplemented by the Twenty-Fourth the Commonwealth of Virginia and (ii) pay the costs of issuing the 2010B Bonds.

-Supplemental Indenture of Trust dated as of June 1, 2010.
+Supplemental Indenture of Trust dated as of October 1, 2010.

-Purpose The 2010A Bond proceeds are being used to (i) finance the acquisition of equipment for public institutions of higher
+Purpose The 2010B Bond proceeds are being used to (i) finance certain capital projects at public institutions of higher education in